GeorgeYakunenko/Multipage-site-Marcho/README.md

 - adaptive for any device
 - using gulp assembly and scss preprocessor
 - more than 8 pages
-- including pagination, pop-ups , breadcrumbs
+- including pagination, pop-ups , breadcrumbsand products filter